 The registry of a new strategy in the Flashstake smart contract results in the creation of a strategy specific ERC20 token, called fToken.
 This token facilitates the conversion of any type of yield into fixed upfront yield, representing the future yield of the deposit.

 Strategies can be developed and deployed against the Flash Protocol by anyone.
 This gives Strategy creators maximum flexibility when it comes to internal logic.
-It is important users are aware and fully trust the Strategy before depositing tokens.
+Interaction with a third party strategy may result in a total lost of funds.

 A typical strategy requires accounting for yield separately from users’ principal.
 This accounting separation of yield is referred to as “yield pool”.
 If the yield of the underlying strategy is generated over time (for example through lending out the principal on spot lending markets) the amount of yield available in the yield pool grows continuously.
 The claiming process of upfront yield involves burning fToken for a proportional share of the yield pool.
 For example, if a user owns 10% of the total supply of the strategy specific fToken and burns them against the yield pool, the returned upfront yield is equal to 10% of capital in the yield pool.